Do you suffer from motion sickness while riding in a car, airplane, boat or amusement park ride? You may have BVD.

 Find an eye doctor near you

-- Looking at stationary objects, whilst in motion
+- Looking at stationary objects, while in motion

 - Driving around curves

-- Huge spaces with high ceilings, such as a supermarket or mall
+- Being in huge spaces with high ceilings, such as a supermarket or mall

 - Watching oncoming traffic